0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-12-03-server-room-safety-security-consideration-server-room-gdln-unud.md

 #### 2.2.1 Small Damage – Severe Damage

 This kind of damage can be short time malfunction or a repairable damage.
 A high temperature can cause start failure, hardware malfunction which can be fix if cooled down but a continual damage can cause permanent damage.
-It’s basic computer knowledge.
+It's basic computer knowledge.
 Another additional damage is hard disks are made of metal.
-It’s not the heat that is the main problem.
-It’s because the effect of the heat that’s causing servers or any CPU to stop instantly.
+It's not the heat that is the main problem.
+It's because the effect of the heat that's causing servers or any CPU to stop instantly.
 Stopping the work of CPU without proper procedure is the cause of severe damage.
-It can be picture as a human who’s shock.
+It can be picture as a human who's shock.

 #### 2.2.2 Fatal Damage